 All that happened here was machine-cleaning and removal of existing silicone joints.
-This particular shower should never look so good after a fist day of work… This grade of “clean” can only be achieved by the use of proper dirt extraction equipment.
+This particular shower should never look so good after a first day of work… This grade of “clean” can only be achieved by the use of proper dirt extraction equipment.
 When you see a sentence in my quotation – ‘machine-cleaning to grout’ – this is what I mean by that.
 What you see is what you get.

 Sometimes clients look at me funny as I prepare all my machinery to clean a single shower.
-I understand it must look like getting a cannon to kill a fly… I’m actually quite sick having to repeat myself all the time – THERE IS NO CLEANING OF POROUS MATERIALS WITH A SCRUBBING BRUSH.
-No matter how funny it looks, a heavy equipment is absolutely necessary for any size job.
+I understand it must look like getting a cannon to kill a fly… I’m actually quite sick, having to repeat myself all the time – THERE IS NO CLEANING OF POROUS MATERIALS WITH A SCRUBBING BRUSH.
+No matter how funny it looks, heavy equipment is absolutely necessary for any size job.